repengine/pulse/docs/sprint0_module_analysis/learning_promote_memory_forecasts.md

 The primary role of this module is to serve as a Command Line Interface (CLI) tool for promoting selected forecasts into a "core forecast memory."
 It achieves this by:
 1. Accepting a batch of forecasts from a JSONL file.
-2. Utilizing functions from the `memory.forecast_memory_promoter` module to select which forecasts are "promotable."
+2. Utilizing functions from the `analytics.forecast_memory_promoter` module to select which forecasts are "promotable."
 3. Exporting these selected forecasts to another JSONL file, which represents the core forecast memory.

 The module is designed to be invoked from the command line, as indicated by its usage instructions and reliance on the `argparse` library.